Information and Health and Safety Guidelines for Stallholders

 There is always a potential for high winds in Main Street.
 Please ensure your goods and stall equipment are secured so no items have the potential to fall, trip people, become airborne or cause injury.

 All stallholders using a gazebo must state the size on the registration form.
 If you have not stated on your registration form that you will be erecting a gazebo you may be asked to remove it.
-Some sites are not suitable for gazebo’s which is why we request this information.
+Some sites are not suitable for a gazebo which is why we request this information.
 Gazebo’s must be securely anchored and will be checked on the day.
 Please also ensure you are familiar with how to safely erect your gazebo.
-For Health and Safety reasons we do not allow sun umbrellas unless they are fixed to a solid structure.
+For Health and Safety reasons we do not allow sun umbrellas, portable flags, signage boards or other structures unless they are fixed to a solid structure.

 Stall Site Access